-Education students must submit proof of taking the Praxis I to his/her advisor prior to graduation.
-Students with an ACT score of 21 or higher (and no subscores below 18) or a SAT score of 860 are not required to take the Praxis I.
+Students must submit proof of registration for the Praxis Core or ACT prior to graduation.
+Students with an ACT score of 21 or higher (and no subscores below 18) or a SAT score of 860 are not required to take the Praxis Core.